 Before most GLFW functions may be called, the library must be initialized.
 This initialization checks what features are available on the machine, enumerates monitors and joysticks, initializes the timer and performs any required platform-specific initialization.

 Only the following functions may be called before the library has been successfully initialized, and only from the main thread.

 Calling any other function before successful initialization will cause a GLFW_NOT_INITIALIZED error.

 The library is initialized with glfwInit, which returns

 GLFW_FALSE if an error occurred.

 If any part of initialization fails, any parts that succeeded are terminated as if glfwTerminate had been called.
-The library only needs to be initialized once and additional calls to an already initialized library will simply return
+The library only needs to be initialized once and additional calls to an already initialized library will return

 Once the library has been successfully initialized, it should be terminated before the application exits.
-Modern systems are very good at freeing resources allocated by programs that simply exit, but GLFW sometimes has to change global system settings and these might not be restored without termination.
+Modern systems are very good at freeing resources allocated by programs that exit, but GLFW sometimes has to change global system settings and these might not be restored without termination.